curtispuetz/pypp-docs/docs/transpiler_features/config/mapping_functions.md

 - Each mapping function file must have one function named `mapping_fn`, as that is the entry point
     - You can put other functions/logic to use in your file to modularize your code, but you cannot import anything you write in other files
 - The mapping function must have the [correct parameters](#input-parameters), in terms of the number of parameters and type.
-- You do not need to import anything in the file
+- You do not need to import anything inside the file
     - The only thing you could import is `ast`, and it doesn't matter if you do that or not
 - The [`Deps` parameter](#the-deps-parameter) has some methods that you can use.